OSGeo/gdal/doc/source/development/rfc/rfc97_feature_and_fielddefn_sealing.rst

     OGRFeatureDefn::GetTemporaryUnsealer(bool bSealFields = true);

+For punctual changes, a convenience ``whileUnsealing`` function is also provided.

 In practice, the only Seal() invocation in driver core should be done on the OGRFeatureDefn instance they return with GetLayerDefn().
 All subsequent sealing/unsealing operations should be done through